jacksonlevine/PierresBakery.Solution/README.md

 2. `cd` into /PierresBakery.Tests folder.
 3. Type `dotnet restore` to install all dependencies.
 4. Once dependencies are installed, type `dotnet test` and press enter.

+# Contact Information

+Please contact me at jack@netbug.us to report bugs or ask questions!

 # License: